RobertHSchmidt/springframework/spring-projects/trunk/spring-webflow/spring-webflow/readme.txt

 1. INTRODUCTION

-Spring Web Flow (SWF) is a product of the Spring community focused on the definition and execution of user interface (UI) flow within a web application.
+Spring Web Flow (SWF) is a component of the Spring Framework's web stack focused on the definition and execution of user interface (UI) flow within a web application.

-The system allows you to define the user dialogs of your application from self-contained modules called "flows" that are reusable in different situations.
-Flows are ideal for guiding users through controlled navigations that drive business processes.
-These processes typically span HTTP requests, have state, and may be dynamic in nature.
+The system allows you to capture a logical flow of your web application as a self-contained module that can be reused in different situations.
+Such a flow guides a single user through the implementation of a business task, and represents a single user conversation.
+Flows often execute across HTTP requests, have state, exhibit transactional characteristics, and may be dynamic and/or long-running in nature.

-SWF is a focused flow engine that integrates with existing frameworks like Spring MVC, Struts, and JSF, capable of capturing your application's control flow explicity in a declarative, reusable fashion.
-SWF is a very powerful framework based on a finite-state machine for the definition and execution of UI control flow.
+Spring Web Flow exists at a higher level of abstraction, integrating as a self-contained flow engine within base frameworks such as Struts, Spring MVC, Portlet MVC, and JSF.
+SWF provides you the capability to capture your application's UI flow explicitly in a declarative, portable, and manageable fashion.
+SWF is a powerful controller framework based on a finite-state machine, fully addressing the "C" in MVC.

 2. RELEASE INFO